 Every pixel a decision.
 The handmade aesthetic of SNES-era RPGs and indie games, applied to web UI for products that want to say 'made with love.'

 Pixel art teaches a truth about all design: constraints produce creativity.
 When you can only work with individual pixels, you develop an extraordinary economy of expression — a face in eight pixels, an emotion in four.
-The pixel grid becomes a creative partner rather than a restriction.
+The pixel grid becomes a creative partner.
 This economy carries into UI: every element is as small as it can be while still communicating exactly what it needs to.

 Dithering is the gradient

 Before high-resolution screens, gradients were faked through dithering — alternating two colors in patterns of pixels to create the illusion of a third color or a smooth transition.
 This technique produces a texture that is both technically honest (it shows exactly how it works) and visually rich.
-Pixel art UI uses dithering not because it has to, but because the texture it produces is beautiful in a way that smooth gradients are not.
+Pixel art UI uses dithering because the texture it produces is beautiful.

 In pixel art, every frame of animation is hand-crafted.
 This means animation is used only when it matters — when a character takes damage, when an item is collected, when a level is completed.
 Applied to UI, this philosophy means animations should be reserved for genuine state changes and user achievements.
-A pixel art button press should feel like an event, not just a response.
+A pixel art button press should feel like an event.

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.